-Stuck at home with your kids?
-Here are 20 easy indoor activities you can do with supplies you probably already have at home.
+Need easy indoor activities you can do with supplies you already have at home?
+Here’s 20+ stay at home kids’ activities.

-I wrote out steps for almost all the activities.
-Some are so basic, the steps are literally: set out the supplies.
-You’re tired and I wanted to be clear you weren’t missing anything!
+Some of the stay at home kids activities are so basic, the steps are literally: set out the supplies.
+But since you’re tired there are clear steps so you won’t missing anything!

-In no particular order, here are 20 easy activities to do when you’re stuck at home with your kids.
+In no particular order, here are 20+ stay at home kids activities.

 Disclosure: This post may contain affiliate links; read more here.

-Why Bother with Activities When You’re Stuck at Home with Kids?
+Why Bother with Stay at Home Kids Activities?

 Play is the work of childhood.
 We want and need our children to be able to direct their own play and we need to give them ample opportunity to play.